We're on Bubble-watch. Stay active.

-We're closely monitoring market indicators to support client portfolios
+We're closely monitoring market indicators for risks and opportunities to support client portfolios.

-In this video Portfolio Specialist, Sam Ruiz explains:
+In this video Associate Portfolio Manager, Iona Dent explains:

 - Why Scott and the team believe we are in a market bubble

-- The five key dimensions of the bubble-watch framework
+- The five key dimensions of our bubble-watch framework

 - How the team are using the framework to benefit client portfolios